opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 	{
 		"PowerControl": {
 			"PowerLimit": {
-				"LimitInWatts": "220",
+				"LimitInWatts": "220"
-				"LimitException": "230"
 			}
 		}
 	}

-## Get the temperature
+## Get temperature

-The temperature is obtained from the Thermal resource which is subordinate to Chassis resource.
+The temperature can be obtained via the ThermalSubsystem or Thermal resource, both are subordinate to the Chassis resource.
+The Thermal resource has been deprecated in favor of the ThermalSubsystem resource.

+The temperature is obtained via the ThermalSubsystem resource by retrieving the ThermalSubsystem resource.

-	GET /redfish/v1/Chassis/Chassis_1/Thermal
+	GET /redfish/v1/Chassis/Ch-1/ThermalSubsystem

 The response message contains the following fragment.

+	{
+		"ThermalMetric": {
+			"TemperatureSummayCelsius": {
+				"Exhaust": 21
+			}
+		}
+	}

+The temperature is obtained from the Thermal resource by retrieving the Thermal resource.

+	GET /redfish/v1/Chassis/Ch-1/Thermal

+The response message contains the following fragment.
 One of the elements in the Temperatures array property.
 The ReadingCelsius property contains the value of temperature is required.
-The threshold properties are optional.

 	{
 		"Temperatures": [